What is the W-8BEN and what is its purpose?

-The W-8BEN is an IRS mandated form to collect correct Nonresident Alien (NRA) taxpayer information for individuals for reporting purposes and to document their status for tax reporting purpose.
+The W-8BEN is an Internal Revenue Service (IRS) mandated form to collect correct Nonresident Alien (NRA) taxpayer information for individuals for reporting purposes and to document their status for tax reporting purposes.
+(The form for entities is the W-8BEN-E.)

-In addition, the W-8BEN is a required document when making Non-U.S. Source Income payments to a Nonresident Alien (NRA) which are payments when the services performed are (1) performed by a Nonresident Alien (NRA), and (2) are performed outside the United States.
-For details on Non-U.S. Source Income payments please refer to Non-U.S. Source Income (Payments to Non-Resident Aliens for work performed Outside the U.S.)
+In addition, the W-8BEN is a required document when making Non-U.S. Source Income payments to a Nonresident Alien (NRA); these are payments when the services performed are (1) performed by a NRA, and (2) are performed outside the United States.
+For details on Non-U.S. Source Income payments, please refer to Non-U.S. Source Income (Payments to Non-Resident Aliens for work performed Outside the U.S.)

 Nonresident Aliens are subject to U.S. tax at a 30% rate on income they receive from U.S. sources that consists of: